TromsFylkestrafikk/ragnarok-consat/SINK.md

 ## Data

-This sink has historic real time information for each operating day, generated in the early hours the next day.
-The imported data consist
-of:

-- All planned journeys: `consat_planned_journeys`.
-This has information about line, company, start and stop time and direction of the journey.
-- All executed calls with pax data and stop name: `consat_calls`.
-This is probably the most useful table to get familiar with as it contains all delays, passenger count data and stop names.
+The data provided by Consat is two-fold: Planned journeys and actual, executed journeys.
+The planned journeys stored in `consat_planned_journeys` has some basic data for each trip, like date, line and trip number, start and end time of journey, company and direction (in- or outbound).

+The executed, ran journeys is more detailed with all calls done.
+This data is stored in the table `consat_calls`.
+For every call there is metrics for stop place, pax count, reference to its planned journey, planned and actual arrival and departure times, distance to next stop, delay, vehicle and validity of the call.

-- All positions reported by all vehicles on all journeys:
-  `consat_call_details`.
-Due to its massive size this data is stored for a month only.
+A final table `consat_call_details` consist of every position reported by all vehicles on all trips, giving us a trace of all recorded journeys.
+Due to its massive size this only has data one month back.

 ## Source